Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 Specials can have a start and end date to indicate that it will be limited in time, but you can also omit those to have a special active permanently.

-> [!WARNING]
+!!! warning
-> If you want to end a special from being active, **do not delete it** as all ball instances will lose the special attribute.
+    If you want to end a special from being active, **do not delete it** as all ball instances will lose the special attribute.
 Instead, configure the end date or set its rarity to 0.

 ### Base fields